pmanolak/gbdk-2020/docs/pages/05_banking_mbcs.md

   - For details see @ref banked_calling_convention "Banked Calling Convention"

 ## Const Data (Variables in ROM)
 Data declared as `const` (read only) will be stored in ROM in the bank associated with it's source file (if none is specified it defaults to Bank 0).
-If that bank is a switchable bank then the data is only accesible while the given bank is active.
+If that bank is a switchable bank then the data is only accessible while the given bank is active.

-## Variables in RAM
+## Variables in Cart SRAM
-@todo Variables in RAM
+@todo Variables in SRAM

 ## Far Pointers